Laharisrikotipalli/ecom-inventory-pricing/api.md

 - All inventory mutations run inside database transactions.
 - Row‑level locking (for example, `SELECT ...
 FOR UPDATE`) is used when updating variants to avoid race conditions.
-- The combination of transactional updates, reserved quantities, and background cleanup keeps inventory consistent.[file:200]
+- The combination of transactional updates, reserved quantities, and background cleanup keeps inventory consistent.